ctuning/ck-nntest/README.md

 * `--env.CK_ADD_RAW_DVDT_PROF=yes` - add raw `dvdt_prof` profile to the CK pipeline
 * `--env.CK_ADD_RAW_MALI_HWC=yes` - add Mali hardware performance counters to the CK pipeline

-To record the hostname to meta of all experiments:
+To record the hostname to the meta of all experimental entries:

 ```
 $ ck set kernel var.record_nntest_hostname=yes
 ```

-To turning off recording the hostname:
+To turn off recording the hostname:
 ```
 $ ck set kernel var.record_nntest_hostname=no
 ```